Traditional B.S.N. Program -

 Application and Selection

-The faculty of the School of Nursing establishes the operating policies and methods of applicant selection.
+The Nursing faculty establishes the operating policies and methods of applicant selection.
 The Admissions Committee evaluates each applicant's admission materials to assess whether or not admission criteria are met.
 Applicants are then ranked based on a combination of factors.
 Applicants are accepted into the program based on ranking.

 The number of applicants accepted will reflect the appropriate student-faculty ratio to meet the program's goals and the availability of appropriate clinical resources.